survivejs/react-book/manuscript/08_building_kanban.md

 Even though we have a nice build set up now, where did all the CSS go?
 As per our configuration it has been inlined to JavaScript!
 Even though this can be convenient during development, it doesn't sound ideal.
 The current solution doesn't allow us to cache CSS.
 In some cases we might suffer from a flash of unstyled content (FOUC).

-As it happens Webpack provides means to generate a separate CSS bundle.
+It just so happens that Webpack provides a means to generate a separate CSS bundle.
 We can achieve this using the `ExtractTextPlugin`.
-It comes with overhead during the compilation phase and it won't work with Hot Module Replacement (HMR) by design.
+It comes with overhead during the compilation phase, and it won't work with Hot Module Replacement (HMR) by design.
 Given we are using it only for production, that won't be a problem.

 It will take some configuration to make it work.
 Hit